Sharon Rotimi

-Sharon Rotimi (born April 21, 1996) is a Nigerian actress.
+Sharon Oluwapelumi Rotimi (born 21 April 1996) is a Nigerian actress best known for her roles in Wura, Finding Me, and the Netflix film Son of the soil.

-Education
+Early life and education

-She was born in Nigeria, with Ekiti and Bayelsa heritage.
-She is the eldest of three children.
-She attended Krisbethel College before training as a registered nurse at the Ogun State School of Nursing, Ilaro.
-Rotimi later earned a Bachelor's Degree in Zoology from Obafemi Awolowo University in Ibadan, Nigeria.
+Sharon Oluwapelumi Ebiere Rotimi was born in Nigeria and has Ekiti and Bayelsa heritage.
+The eldest of three children, she attended Krisbethel College for her secondary school education and initially trained as a registered nurse at the Ogun State School of Nursing in Ilaro.
+Rotimi later earned a bachelor's degree in zoology from Obafemi Awolowo University in Ile-Ife, Nigeria.

 Career

-Rotimi's starred as Florence 'Flo' Odenigbo in the series Son of the Soil alongside Ireti Doyle, and in Chronicles.
-In late 2024, Rotimi co-starred in The Artifact: Stones of Fatima, an adventure film directed by Tolu Lordtanner Awobiyi.
-The film was screened at the 13th edition of the Africa International Film Festival (AFRIFF) and released to Cinemas in March 2025.
-She has also starred in the Africa Magic series The Yard, Finding Me a film by Funke Akindele released exclusively on Prime Video, and the series The Wives.
+Rotimi starred in the Netflix film Son of the Soil written and led by Raz Adoti, and as Florence 'Flo' Odenigbo in the series Chronicles.
+In late 2024, she starred in The Artifact: Stones of Fatima, an adventure film directed by Tolu Lordtanner Awobiyi.
+The film was screened at the 13th Africa International Film Festival (AFRIFF) and released to cinemas in March 2025.
+She has also starred in the Africa Magic series The Yard, the film Finding Me by Funke Akindele released exclusively on Prime Video, and the faith-based series The Wives, which was nominated for Best Writing TV Series at the 2026 AMVCAs.

+In April 2026, Rotimi began playing the role of Timininu "Tumi" Kuti in the fourth season of the hit series Wura, replacing Martha Ehinome.